User Tools

 Conclusion:

-Membership in the National Association of Realtors (NAR) is prestigious and highly sought after by real estate professionals in the United States.
+The National Association of Realtors' (NAR) membership is a prestigious one and highly desired by realty professionals in the United States.
 Realtors who belong to this organization are held accountable to a greater standard of professionalism and ethical conduct than non-members.

-Both Realtors and real-estate agents are licensed to assist people in buying and selling properties.
-However, there is an important distinction between the two.
-Realtors who are members of NAR must adhere to a strict Code of Ethics, which governs both their behavior and business practice.
+Both Realtors, and real estate agents, are licensed to sell and buy properties.
+However there is one key difference between them.
+Realtors are members of the NAR and must adhere to a strict Code of Ethics that governs their behavior and business practices.
 Real Estate Agents that are not members of NAR are not subject to the same ethical guidelines.

-Realtors are also able to access a wide variety of resources, including networking opportunities, through the NAR.
-These can help them serve their clients better and grow their business.
-This includes continuing education programs, market research reports, and legal support.
+Realtors can also take advantage of a variety of resources and opportunities for networking through the NAR, which will help them to better serve their customers and grow their business.
+This includes continuing educational programs, market analysis reports, and legal assistance.

-The main difference between a Realtor and an agent is the level of professionalism, and the commitment to ethical standards, that comes with NAR Membership.
-For many realty professionals, being an NAR member is a badge they wear to distinguish themselves in a competitive market and demonstrate their commitment to offering top-notch services to their customers.
+The NAR membership is a sign of professionalism and adherence to ethical standards.
+For many realty professionals, Madison Real Estate Agents being an NAR member is a badge they wear to distinguish themselves in a competitive market and demonstrate their commitment to offering top-notch services to their customers.

 Code of Ethics